ucg8j/blog/posts/how-to-make-a-churn-model-in-r.md

 ### Balance of the data

 The proportion of churn is 32.04%.
 Representing an imbalanced dataset.
-Accuracy is an inappropriate measure (I could get 67.96% accuracy predicting no businesses leave), so I will focus on recall and accuracy.
+Accuracy is an inappropriate measure (I could get 67.96% accuracy predicting no businesses leave), so I will focus on recall and precision.

 ```r
 # Loyal vs Churn